AtriChatterjee1/ChainBazaar/README.md

 # ChainBazaar

-Decentralized marketplace with identity solutions
+Decentralized marketplace with KYC solutions, to provide additional layer of security.
+Built for Kriti 2024

 ## Steps to run the  dapp locally
 ```